Guildford Borough Council elections: 2015

 The 2015 council elections coincided with the United Kingdom general election.

 The results saw the Conservatives retain control of Guildford Borough Council, narrowly increasing their majority.

 The Guildford Greenbelt Group won 3 seats on the council, all in rural wards towards the north east and east of the borough.

-The Conservatives gained a seat on Stoke ward and 2 seats on Westborough ward, the first time they had won seats on either of these wards since the creation of Guildford Borough Council in the early 1970s.
+The Conservatives gained a seat in Stoke ward and 2 seats in Westborough ward, the first time that they had won seats in either of these wards since the creation of Guildford Borough Council in the early 1970s.

 The Conservatives and the Liberal Democrats were the only parties which contested all the wards in Guildford in the 2015 local elections.